Saturday, September 14, 2024

 During World War II, approximately 425,000 captured German and Italian military personnel were incarcerated in 500 POW camps located within 44 different states in the USA.

 Now, one may wonder why the Allies would go to the trouble of shipping POWs all the way from Europe to America when the prisoners could have been housed in the United Kingdom.
-Actually, many of them were lodged in Britain.
+Actually, many of them were in fact lodged in Britain.
 However, the Brits were hard-pressed to keep their own people fed, and the close proximity of the British-held captives to the European continent provided a constant temptation for them to escape.
-On the other hand, the crossing of the Atlantic Ocean and the subsequent train ride for the prisoners from the eastern seaboard to camps in places like Kansas or Minnesota were usually enough to overwhelm the captives with sense of futility with respect to attempting to overcome the huge distances which would be involved in executing an effective departure.
+On the other hand, the crossing of the Atlantic Ocean and the subsequent long train ride for the prisoners from the eastern seaboard to camps in places like Kansas or Minnesota were usually enough to overwhelm the captives with a sense of futility with respect to attempting to overcome the huge distances which would be involved in executing an effective departure.
 In addition, there were plenty of Liberty ships returning empty from Europe back to America anyway, and it thus made sense to use the available space for some POWs.

 The majority of the prisoners adjusted very well to camp life in the United States, and most of them were happy to be loaned out to work in American farms, mills, and other industries.
 It was certainly a more comfortable gig than their compatriots had fighting on the Russian front.
 Many of the captives became friends with their American employers ("employers" is a correct term, as the prisoners were paid wages), and quite a few returned to the USA after repatriation to become American citizens.